 Foreign currency risk - The Group's reporting currency is the US Dollar.
 The Group's exposure to foreign currency risk arises through expenditure incurred in Euro and Australian Dollars.
-The Group's Australian subsidiary has an Australian Dollar functional currency.
+The Group's Australian subsidiary has an Australian Dollar functional currency, and two of the Group's subsidiaries located in Ireland and Germany have a Euro functional currency.